 - 30. The estimated costs for resettlement and project administration are likely to increase as well.
 Pending a complete update of the resettlement plans for the NR33 road section and the two CBFs the DDIS consultant roughly re-estimated the resettlement cost at \$1.5 million.
 Likewise pending a detailed reevaluation of the administration cost, a 10% increase has been applied to the as-appraised administration cost. - 31.
-Based on the above updated estimates for the civil works and assumptions for the other component cost, the total project cost has been re-estimated at \$27.23 million, or 46% over the appraisal estimate of \$18.70 million; this figure is only tentative at this stage of project development.
+Based on the above updated estimates for the civil works and assumptions for the other component cost, the total project cost, as demonstrated in Table 3 below, has been reestimated at \$27.23 million, or 46% over the appraisal estimate of \$18.70 million; this figure is only tentative at this stage of project development.
 The project cost estimate will be updated again upon award of the three main civil works contracts and completion of the updated resettlement plans.